subfuzion/fargate-chat/README.md

 - **_Auto-assign public IP_**: disabled

-Now for some service discovery so our chat application can locate the redis master, via a DNS name rather than hardcoding an IP.
+Now for some service discovery so our chat application can locate the redis lead, via a DNS name rather than hardcoding an IP.

 ![service discovery](./img/discovery-service.png)